 It wasn’t the warmest of days – certainly NOT the 11℃ promised, but it did feel very Christmassy!

-For most of the walk, we didn’t see another person. and the views across the golf course were pretty spectacular! 🤩.
+For most of the walk, we didn’t see another person and where the views across the golf course were pretty spectacular!
 Chilly though and very muddy underfoot!

 We even stumbled across the local Church – Saint John the Evangelist.
 All the signs were that it was deconsecrated, but a quick look on the interweb revealed it was in rude health!